NeuroNetMem/PowerPixelsPipeline/README.md

 ## Data output format
 The data that comes out of the Power Pixels pipeline is in [ALF filenaming convention](https://int-brain-lab.github.io/ONE/alf_intro.html).
 A helper function is included to load in your neural data `load_neural_data` in `powerpixel_utils.py`.

+## OpenEphys support
+If you use OpenEphys, use the `run_pipeline_openephys.py` script to run the pipeline on your data.
+Bear in mind that all of the SpikeGLX specific functionality is missing.
+Specifically, all the prepocessing steps (phase shift correction, remove bad channels, destriping or CAR) and the spike sorting works.
+However, all the steps after spike sorting will not work (synchronization, neuron-level QC, and compression).
+Also the ephys-histology alignment GUI relies on output from SpikeGLX specific code so will not work.

 ## Usage workflow

 1. Before starting a recording prepare the folder structure, either manually or by running `python PowerPixelsPipeline\prepare_sessions.py`.
 2. Perform your Neuropixel recording and make sure the output folder of SpikeGLX is one of the probe folders in raw_ephys_data.
 3. Have a look at the raw data of your recording with the `visualize_preprocessing.ipynb` notebook.
 4. If there are peaks in the power spectrum of your recording that you want to filter out during the preprocessing, copy the `notch_filter.json` file to the probe folder and adjust the parameters so that you filter out the frequencies you want.
-5. Start the pipeline by running the command `python PowerPixelsPipeline\run_pipeline.py`, this will search your top-level data folder for any sessions that have the process_me.flag.
+5. Start the pipeline by running the command `python PowerPixelsPipeline\run_pipeline_spikeglx.py`, this will search your top-level data folder for any sessions that have the process_me.flag.
 The pipeline will take a long time to run so best to do it overnight.
 After the pipeline has run there will be new probe folders for each of the probes in the top-level of the session folder which contain the spike sorted data and other quality metrics.
 6. After you've done your histology, launch Universal Probe Finder in MATLAB and do the Slice Prepper and Slice Finder steps to trace your probe insertions (you can skip Probe Finder).
 7. To transform the tracks to something the alignment GUI can read run the `convert_histology_to_alignment_GUI.m` script in MATLAB.
 This will save .json files for all the tracks you traced in Universal Probe Finder.
 8. Match these tracks to the recorded probes and move the .json files to the corresponsing probe folders that were created by the pipeline.
 Once it's in the correct probe folder, rename the .json file to `xyz_picks.json`.